 Steve can be contacted at firstname.lastname@example.org.

 Chairman Neighbourhood Plan Steering Group.

 Peter and his wife, Janet, moved to Long Wittenham in November 2011, having lived in Benson for the last 30 years.
-He has been a GP at the Benson Surgery for 31 years and in addition works in the Department of Primary Health Care Sciences at the University of Oxford, undertaking research into the diagnosis and management of cancer.
-He has never been a Parish Councillor but in the past has been a governor of 2 schools and is a trustee of Mill Stream day centre in Benson.
+He had been a GP at the Benson Surgery for 31 years.
+He has steered the Neighbourhood Plan for 7 years, completing the first Plan in 2017.

 Peter can be contacted at email@example.com.

 Sally is married with three grown up children and moved to the village in 2000.
 She spent eight years as secretary at Long Wittenham Primary School, having worked for a local authority before that.
 She is now retired.
 She co-founded the Wittenham Warriors and entered the first team from LW into Dragon Boat racing, now a yearly event, together with Bonfire Night and Apple Day.
 She is the administrator of the Wittenham Events messaging service.
 Sally keeps busy with various activities: pilates, upholstery, Nordic walking, badminton, sewing, Strambling (walks based around having lunch at a pub) and is the co-ordinator for the monthly cake/sandwich collection for the Gatehouse homeless centre in Oxford.